mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

 .. container:: cor

     **Corollary.**
-    The margin density for line :math:`i` at asset level :math:`a` is given by
+    The margin density for unit :math:`i` at asset level :math:`a` is given by

     .. math::
         \label{eq:coc-by-line}